hyperonecom/h1-cli/docs/firewall.md

 ## h1 firewall tag delete

-Delete a tag of firewall
+Delete a tag of Firewall

 ### Syntax